419 Beacon is located on the south side of Beacon, between Gloucester and Hereford, with 417 Beacon to the east and 421 Beacon to the west.

 On October 1, 1868, Robert Pratt sold the land on which 419-425 Beacon would be built to George M. Gibson, and the land on which 427-429 Beacon would be built to Caroline (Carrie) Beal (Burgess) Sawyer, the wife of attorney Frederic William Sawyer.
 He retained the lot at the southeast corner of Beacon and Hereford and the one to the east of it until after the houses were built at 431-433 Beacon.

-George Martin Gibson was a builder and contractor, and built the houses at 419-425 Beacon (in the 1869 deed by which he sold 423 Beacon, he refers to it as “the third lot and house from the eastern end of the block now in process of erection by me”).
-It appears likely that he also built the houses at 427-433 Beacon under contract to the Sawyers and Robert Pratt.
-George Gibson and his wife, Frances Rebecca (Esten) Gibson lived at 72 Pinckney and later in Brookline.
+George Martin Gibson was a builder and contractor, all eight houses at 419-433 Beacon.
+He sold the four houses at 419-425 Beacon on the land he owned to individual buyers as they neared completion (in the May 7, 1869, deed by which he sold 423 Beacon, he refers to it as “the third lot and house from the eastern end of the block now in process of erection by me”), and built the houses at 427-429 Beacon for the Sawyers and at 431-433 Beacon for Robert Pratt.

 Joshua Beals was an owner of the Boston Post newspaper, founded by his father, William Beals, and Charles G. Greene.

-In 1875 Joshua Beals sold his interest in the Boston Post and in about 1877, the Beals moved to New York City.
-They continued to own 419 Beacon and lease it to others.
+In 1875 Joshua Beals sold his interest in the Boston Post and in about 1877, the Bealses moved to New York City.
+He continued to own 419 Beacon and lease it to others.

-By the 1876-1877 winter season, 419 Beacon was the home of banker Arthur F. Estabrook and his wife, Ada (Fletcher) Estabrook.
+By the 1876-1877 winter season, 419 Beacon was the home of banker Arthur Frederic Estabrook and his wife, Ida (Fletcher) Estabrook.
 They previously had lived at 17 Bowdoin.
-They continued to live at 419 Beacon in 1879.
-By the 1880-1881 winter season, they were living at the Hotel Vendôme, and by the mid-1880s had made 346 Commonwealth their home.
+They continued to live at 419 Beacon during the 1878-1879 season.
+By the 1880-1881 season, they were living at the Hotel Vendome, and by the mid-1880s had made 346 Commonwealth their home.

-By the 1879-1880 winter season, the Beals returned to Boston and resumed living at 419 Beacon.
+By the 1879-1880 winter season, the Bealses returned to Boston and resumed living at 419 Beacon.
 They continued to live there during the 1884-1885 season, but moved thereafter to 328 Dartmouth.

 419 Beacon was not listed in the 1886 Blue Book.